dennisjhsu/ribosome_profiling_wu/QC_plots/interpretation.md

 ### Periodicity by region

-These bar p[lots show the percentage of P-sites in each reading frame, split by transcript region (5'UTR, CDS, 3'UTR), aggregrated across all read lengths.
+These bar plots show the percentage of P-sites in each reading frame, split by transcript region (5'UTR, CDS, 3'UTR), aggregrated across all read lengths.
 It is generally expected that frame 0 should be the dominant signal in the CDS, but no in the 5'UTR or 3'UTR.

 ### Periodicity heatmap